 Summary & Closure

 Gas/liquid fuel-based rotor motors have been employed for many spaceflight applications, including most launch vehicles.
 Such systems have good efficiency and have the advantage that the engine can be throttled by regulating the fuel flow, e.g., to limit dynamic pressure loads on the vehicle during its launch.
 However, this capability comes at a price, including mechanical complexity and associated weight.
-For some launch vehicles, the thrust from the liquid fuel engines is augmented with solid rocket boosters, e.g., the Space Shuttle concept.
+For some launch vehicles, the thrust from the liquid fuel engines is augmented with solid rocket boosters, which can produce more than half of the initial thrust on leaving the launch pad, e.g., the Space Shuttle concept.
 Solid motors are also used on missiles and for other in-space applications.
-The lower performance and non-throttling characteristics of solid propellant motors are acceptable because of their operational simplicity.
+The lower performance and non-throttling characteristics of solid propellant motors are acceptable because of their operational simplicity, although solid rocket boosters are by no means simple propulsion systems.

 - Discuss and identify safety hazards associated with liquid, solid, and hybrid rocket propulsion systems.